NathanSandford/Chem-I-Calc/docs/user/instruments.rst

 Pre-Configured Instrument Setups
 --------------------------------

-To instantiate an :py:class:`InstConfig <chemicalc.reference_spectra.InstConfig>`
-object from a pre-configured instrument setup:
+To instantiate an ``InstConfig`` object from a pre-configured instrument setup:

 .. code-block:: python